Skip to main content

 Practice Education Stage 2

-This module will build on the learning from Practice Education Stage 1 by focusing on extending your knowledge of the Practice Educator role.
-Reflection on practice experience will be a key part of the module and will enable students to identify the most appropriate focus for their future development when acting in the role.
-This will include critical reflection on the context of practice education and the impact it has when undertaking the role.
-A range of teaching strategies will be used to allow professionals to enhance learning and practice in the practice environment and to develop their skills in using research to inform practice.
-Successful completion of this module is equivalent to Stage 2 of the PEPS, enabling you to independently supervise, teach, and assess pre-qualifying students at both first and final placement levels.
+This module builds on the learning from Practice Education Stage 1.
+It focuses on extending your knowledge of the practice educator role.
+Reflecting on your own experience is vital, helping you identify areas for future development.
+This involves critically examining the context of practice education and its impact on the role.
+We'll use a range of teaching strategies to develop your learning and skills in practice.
+When you complete the module, it's equal to Stage 2 of the PEPS.
+This means you can supervise, teach, and assess social work students at first and final placement levels.

 How you'll learn